mlewand3/django-sensors/README.md

 ## Usage

 So, you've made it!
 You now have the app running.
-To see a dashboard of your gauges, visit the device's IP address.
+To see a dashboard of your gauges, visit the site you set up.

 You'll want to be sure to reboot the device to verify that you've got everything set up to run on boot.